Manila American Cemetery

-The cemetery is open daily to the public from 9:00 a.m. to 5:00 p.m. except December 25 and January 1.
+The cemetery is open daily to the public from 9:00 a.m. to 5:00 p.m.
+PHT except December 25 and January 1.

-Otherwise, this cemetery has only one Commonwealth War Dead burial in World War I.
+The cemetery also contains one Commonwealth War Dead burial from World War I.

 General layout

-The entrance to the cemetery is at the far (east) side of the large grassed circle just beyond the military sentinel's post which is at the junction of Rizal Drive and Eighth Avenue.
+The entrance to the cemetery is at the far (east) side of the large, grassed circle, which is just beyond the military sentinel's post and intersects with 8th Avenue, 21st Drive, and Old Lawton Avenue.
 Immediately beyond the gate is the plaza with its circular fountain; at the right is the Visitors' Building.
 Stretching from the plaza to the memorial is the central mall, which is lined with mahogany trees (Swietenia macrophylla).
 Circular roads leading eastward and westward through the graves area join the straight roads along the edges of the mall.

 The memorial

 Twenty-five large mosaic maps in four rooms recall the actions of the United States Armed Forces in the Pacific, China, India and Burma.
 Carved in the floors are the seals of the American states and its territories.